Eden Mill Nature Center

-Eden Mill Nature Center is a nature center in Pylesville, Marland, United States.
+Eden Mill Nature Center is a nature center in Pylesville, Maryland, United States.

 History

 The center was a gristmill in the 1800s.
 The name comes from Father Eden.

-In 1917, it was made into a power plant by remodeling the dam, as it continued to function as a mill until 1964.
+In 1917, it was made into a power plant by remodeling the dam, and it continued to function as a mill until 1964.
 In 1991, Harford County purchased the center with the purpose of converting it into a park.